Offensive Weapons, Knives, Bladed and Pointed Articles

 - he had the article for religious reasons; or

-The defendant does not discharge the burden of showing "good reason" just by providing an explanation that is not contradicted by the prosecution evidence: (Archbold 24-128).
-Where details of a defence are given in interview or in a defence statement, the CPS should consider whether evidence is available to rebut the defence and should liaise with police if additional enquiries or evidence are necessary.
+The defendant does not discharge the burden of showing "good reason" just by providing an explanation that is not contradicted by the prosecution evidence.
+Where details of a defence are given in interview or in a defence statement, the prosecutor should consider whether evidence is available to rebut the defence and should liaise with police if additional enquiries or evidence are necessary.
 Any defence should be tested by robust cross examination.

 - any person who is in, or seeking to enter, a court building, and